Npower (United Kingdom): Acquisition by E.ON

 Just after the failed merger of SSE/Npower in December 2018, it was reported that the Big Six energy suppliers would still consolidate to the Big Five, as Npower would be acquired by default by E.ON UK, due to the already planned asset swap of the respective German parents Innogy and E.ON.
 Npower announced in January 2019 that it would cut nine hundred jobs to save costs because of "an incredibly tough" retail energy market, and a government price cap.

 On 29 November 2019 it was announced that over 4,500 jobs would be axed at npower and the brand was to be wound down, with customers being migrated to E.ON UK as part of E.On Next.
 This ultimately meant the complete closure of npower as an energy company for residential customers.

 In 2021, the npower brand can now only be seen in the market trading as npower Business Solutions to over 20,000 businesses across the UK.

 Operations

 As npower, the company used to supply gas and electricity to residential and business customers in the United Kingdom.
 Its energy services business provided servicing such as repairing boilers and central heating systems through its Hometeam brand.

 Now part of the E.ON group, residential and SME customers have been moved over from npower to E.ON Next.

-For business customers, however, npower is still trading as npower Business Solutions (nbs), helping large companies with their energy needs.
-Using its energy expertise, npower Business Solutions helps businesses to better understand and manage their energy consumption, including a focus on offering net zero solutions.
-As one of the UK’s largest energy suppliers, nbs is able to draw on an in-depth understanding of businesses energy needs to create innovative and practical solutions for customers across a range of industries.
+For large business customers, however, npower is still trading as npower Business Solutions.